That was a beautiful honest confession. Those were the most beautiful words I heard yesterday.

 Going to mass in a state of mortal sin is like eating a delicious vanilla cake without having brushed your teeth for five days.
 This cake is still good but it could be better.
 Just like going to mass in this state isn’t wrong but it could be better.

 Going to confession is the best way to clean the soul just like brushing our teeth is the best way to clean our mouth.
 And when we clean our soul we can better live out the mass.
 Same with brushing your teeth, when you do so the cake will taste much better.
-Read the rest of this entry
+Continue reading “Brushing my soul”

 Ok, call me crazy but just follow what I’m saying here.
 You know when you have a long drive and you’ve been following a car for like an hour on a the highway.
 Well I don’t know if it’s just me but I tend to build some sort of bond with the other driver.
 It’s like we are the best of friends just because we are heading the same direction.
 You just want to give a hug to the other driver.
 Then the unthinkable happens, the other driver turns somewhere else and you’re not following the other car anymore.
 This bond that was created is gone and it will never be there again because you never actually met the other person.

 This is exactly how it is with people whom we befriend because of a common interest.
 We talk about the common interest but never about the deeper stuff we are living.
 For example: when I go swimming (which I do between 3-5 times a week) I talk with the lifeguards and my fellow swim mates.
 We talk about our personal records, the different strokes and which muscles we want to work on that specific day.
 But we never talk about the deeper things in our life.
 We just build on this fake bond that we have.
 If it wasn’t for meeting up for lap swim that bond wouldn’t be there.
-Read the rest of this entry
+Continue reading “Friends with Common Interests”

 Do you ever get in the habit of sin?
 I can say that I do that.
 I know it’s not a good thing but that’s usually a sign of falling back into an addiction.
 I start justifying my sin saying it’s ok because it’s not as bad as it was before.

 You know you’re not supposed to do something and yet you do just a bit of it and think I didn’t do the full thing so it’s ok.
 It’s like an alcoholic who think he can get over alcholism by drinking just one drink a day.
 Then that one drink leads to two then three and so on.
 We usually have a ‘good reason’ for that one drink then another reason for the second one and next thing you know you’re back into that habitual sin.
-Read the rest of this entry
+Continue reading “Moving on”

 I have this deep love for mass because I get to receive the Eucharist.
 This is the best gift anyone can receive daily because it nourishes us in multiple ways.
 But sadly these past few days I was in a state of mortal sin.
 This is something that really just drags me down and beats me to the ground.
 I couldn’t receive the Eucharist on Sunday mass because I was too prideful to even go see a priest and confess my failures.
 Often my pride gets in the way of things and prevents me in being who I really want to be.
 Today I went to daily mass and again I was still in a state of mortal sin so I couldn’t receive Communion.